spywhere/plug.nvim/docs/extensions/setup.md

 ## Event Handling

-The extension will use the following events for its functionality
+The extension will use the following events for its functionality.

 ### `pre_setup`

-Check and perform a plugin setup closure
+Check and perform a plugin setup closure.